mehmandarov/mehmandarov.github.io/_posts/2024-03-30-remote-dev-mode-quarkus.markdown

 ## Introduction

-You might have already used the built-in [development mode][1] for Quarkus, which is a great functionality that lets you update the application code, resources, and configurations.
+The built-in [development mode][1] for Quarkus is a great functionality that lets you update the application code, resources, and configurations.
 Setting it up is a great way to develop your applications _locally_, as you can immediately see the changes reflected in your application.

-Additionally, you might have used the [remote development mode][2], which lets you deploy changes to local files immediately available in a containerized environment.
+Furthermore, we have a [remote development mode][2], which lets you deploy changes to local files immediately available in a containerized environment.
 Remote development mode works excellently if the container runs in a local Docker or remote containerized environment.

-However, running several containers mapped through the same domain simultaneously may result in warnings and erratic behavior.
+However, running several simultaneous containers with the remote development mode on, mapped to the same domain, may result in warnings and erratic behavior from the client side.

 ## Setup

-Imagine a setup where you are running a set of containers, for example, using `docker-compose` and mapping them all to `my.cluster.host.com` through several ports (or even `localhost`):
+Imagine a setup where you are running a set of containers, for example, using `docker-compose` and mapping them all to `my.cluster.host.com` (or even `localhost`)through several ports:

 ```text
         Containers                Mapped To